Stress in ordered systems: Ginzburg-Landau type density field theory: Conclusion

 The formalism developed in this paper can be extended to non-equilibrium fields, with the particular example of a hexagonal lattice in 2D already discussed in Ref. \cite{skaugenSeparationElasticPlastic2018}.
-In this case, one is concerned with the evolution of defected ordered systems whose defects move on a timescales much longer than the fast relaxation to elastic equilibrium.
-Our stress tensor formula can be readily applied also in the presence of defects, and in fact it can be used to indicate the nucleation and position of defects as discussed in Ref. \cite{skogvollDislocationNucleationPhasefield2021}.
+In this case, one is concerned with the evolution of defected ordered systems whose defects move on timescales much longer than the fast relaxation to elastic equilibrium.
+Our stress tensor formula can be readily applied also in the presence of defects, and can in fact be used to indicate the nucleation and position of defects as discussed in Ref. \cite{skogvollDislocationNucleationPhasefield2021}.
+While the analysis of ordered systems is limited to linear elasticity, we have shown that due to the emergent regularization of the dislocation core in the PFC model, non-linear strain effects may not be necessary to capture the near-core deformations.
 The method also is applicable to other Ginzburg-Landau theories with an emergent length scale such as mean-field descriptions of liquid crystals and active matter.

 \begin{widetext}